Commission Structures: How to Build a Sales Commission Plan That Drives Revenue

 As commission structures can take many different forms depending on which components are used the visual profile can vary, and all examples below can be combined with a base salary as a guaranteed amount.

-Flat-Rate Structure
+Flat-Rate Commission

 Flat-rate commission refers to a sales commission structure where a salesperson or agent earns a fixed amount of commission for each sale or transaction, regardless of the sale amount.
 This means that whether the sale is large or small, the commission earned remains the same.